OrderAndCh4oS/d3-lit-dashboard/docs-src/index.md

 - `strokeWidth`: Width of the line stroke.
 E.g., "4".
 - `pointRadius`: Radius of each data point in the chart.
 E.g., "4".
 - `smoothCurve`: Determines if the chart has smooth curves.
 Accepts "true" or "false".
-- `fillLine`: Determines if the area under the line is filled.
-Accepts "true" or "false".
 - `theme`: Chart theme.
 E.g., "dark".

 ## 📈 Sample Data and Chart Configuration